asdiapotatisen/TUFBot/README.md

 ## Planned Features
 ### Battle Simulator
 Uses the fleets from Ships and Fleets to simulate a battle.
-### Suggestions
-Allows users to suggest features for TUF Bot or for the community in general.
-Sends suggestion to a suggestions channel
 ### Mod Approval System
 Could be implemented in all main features.